Tiberiu02/zero-latency-web-canvas/README.md

 # Details

-The result is achived using the desynchronized hint, explained by Joe Medley in [this](https://developer.chrome.com/blog/desynchronized/) Chrome blog.
+The result is achived using the desynchronized hint, explained by Joe Medley in [this](https://developer.chrome.com/blog/desynchronized/) Chrome blog, and documented in more detail [here](https://docs.google.com/document/d/1-Z_dj9AQ4SjgDLAEY3ELR0YrlHR3JZyJPhaHAstS5WU/edit).

 Supported browsers: Chrome, Edge, Opera